 Increased emergence may reduce habitat suitability for the associated barnacle species, Semibalanus balanoides.
-The littorinids are able to relocate to preferred shore levels, an increase in emergence may result in migration downshore, while decreased emergence may increase habitat suitability of upper littoral fringe biotopes for these species.
+Chthamalus spp. are more tolerant of desiccation stress than Semibalanus balnoides and increased emergence may therefore lead to species replacement although this would not substantially alter the character of the biotope.
+The mobile species present within the biotope, Patella vulgata and the littorinids are able to relocate to preferred shore levels, an increase in emergence may result in migration downshore, while decreased emergence may increase habitat suitability of upper littoral fringe biotopes for these species.
 Grazing by littornids and other species can have a significant structuring impact on biotopes dominated by ephemeral algae (Robles 1982, Albrecht, 1998).
 An increase in grazers and grazing within this biotope may removal large amounts of algal biomass preventing blooms.
 Sensitivity assessment.
 This biotope, is considered to be sensitive to increased and decreased emergence.
-Increased emergence may result in the loss of Porphyra purpurea resulting in a shift to the similar biotope which is typically found above this biotope on the shore.
-Decreased emergence may increase grazing by littorinids and other grazers and would be likely to reduce the biomass of Porphyra purpurea and Ulva spp.
-Resulting in a change in biotope classification to LR.FLR.Eph.BLitX.
+Increased emergence may result in the loss of Porphyra purpurea resulting in a shift to the similar biotope LR.FLR.Eph.Ent, which is typically found above this biotope on the shore.
+Decreased emergence may increase the abundance of littorinids and other grazers and would be likely to reduce the biomass of Porphyra purpurea and Ulva spp. and may result in an increase in Fucoid cover.
+Such changes may lead to reclassification to the variant biotope LR.FLR.Eph.BLitX.
 Resistance to changes in sea level (both an increase and decrease) is assessed as 'Low' and resilience as 'High' (following habitat recovery).
-Sensitivity is, therefore, assessed as 'Low'.

-Wave exposure changes High (local)
+Sensitivity is therefore assessed as 'Low'.
+Wave exposure changes High (local) O:Low